-If you want to keep your maps offline indefinitely, all you need to do is go to the Offline Maps settings and activate automatic updates.
-This will ensure your offline maps are constantly updated when expired.
-You can even choose to only be updated when using WiFi, ensuring your precious mobile gigabytes don’t go to waste.
+If you want to keep your maps offline indefinitely, all you need to do is go to the Google Maps offline settings and activate automatic updates.
+This will ensure your offline maps are constantly updated.
+You can even choose only to be updated when using Wi-Fi, ensuring your precious mobile gigabytes don’t go to waste.

 How to store offline maps

-Without further ado, let’s show you how the magic happens.
+Without further ado, let’s show you how to use Google Maps offline.